cns-iu/hra-evidence-issi-2023-supporting-information/README.md

 Code used to compute the number of cells per cell type per organ is available at https://github.com/hubmapconsortium/tissue-bar-graphs.

+In order to run the `analysis.ipynb`, clone the `static` branch of https://github.com/hubmapconsortium/tissue-bar-graphs, Run the `analysis.ipynb` notebook in the cloned folder.

 ## Data
 * `33_organs.csv` contains the 33 organs planned for the next HRA release.